streamdata-gallery-organizations/sendgrid/_listings/sendgrid/mail-settingsbcc-get-postman.md

   "info": {
     "name": "SendGrid Get Mail Settings Bcc",
     "_postman_id": "315aeee3-e27e-460c-82e8-62c8e4bbb4dd",
     "description": "**This endpoint allows you to retrieve your current BCC mail settings.**\n\nWhen the BCC mail setting is enabled, SendGrid will automatically send a blind carbon copy (BCC) to an address for every email sent without adding that address to the header.
-Please note that only one email address may be entered in this field, if you wish to distribute BCCs to multiple addresses you will need to create a distribution group or use forwarding rules.\n\nMail settings allow you to tell SendGrid specific things to do to every email that you send to your recipients over SendGrid’s [Web API](https://sendgrid.com/docs/API_Reference/Web_API/mail.html) or [SMTP Relay](https://sendgrid.com/docs/API_Reference/SMTP_API/index.html).", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+Please note that only one email address may be entered in this field, if you wish to distribute BCCs to multiple addresses you will need to create a distribution group or use forwarding rules.\n\nMail settings allow you to tell SendGrid specific things to do to every email that you send to your recipients over SendGrid???s [Web API](https://sendgrid.com/docs/API_Reference/Web_API/mail.html) or [SMTP Relay](https://sendgrid.com/docs/API_Reference/SMTP_API/index.html).", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [